(Juice – Salsa – Sauces – Tomatoes with Okra)

 Tomato-Vegetable Juice Blend

 Procedure: Crush and simmer tomatoes as for making tomato juice.
-Add no more than 3 cups of any combination of finely chopped celery, onions, carrots and peppers for each 22 pounds of tomatoes.
+Add no more than 3 cups of any combination of finely chopped celery, onions, carrots, and peppers for every 22 pounds of tomatoes.
 Simmer mixture 20 minutes.
 Press hot, cooked tomatoes and vegetables through a sieve or food mill to remove skins and seeds.
 Add bottled lemon juice or citric acid to jars.
 (See acidification directions in this fact sheet.)
-Add 1 teaspoon of salt per quart to the jars, if desired.
+Add ½ teaspoon of salt per pint jar or 1 teaspoon of salt per quart to the jars, if desired.
 Reheat tomato-vegetable juice blend to boiling and fill immediately into jars, leaving ½-inch headspace.
 Wipe jar rims.
 Adjust lids and process.

 To Process in a Boiling Water Bath: